 The second stage is village selection.
 The first step begins with identifying the list of villages in each District that can feasibly be enumerated by our enumeration team.
 Then, within each District, we generate a complete list of all of the villages that are candidates for enumeration.
 The villages are then ranked according to their population size (population statistics provide by the 2010 Ghana census).
 We then formed groups of four villages by putting four consecutive villages on these lists in the same quadruplet.
 In a typical district we would have approximately 50 quadruplets.

-In each district we will select 13 quadruplets in consultation with the District Health officials.
-The selection criteria are in part driven by cost considerations - for budget reasons we are constrained to ensure reasonable travel distances between the four village clusters.
+In each district we initially randomly select 13 quadruplets with probabilities weighted by the quadruplet's share of the total population of the villages being considered in the district.
+This initial sample of quadruplets is then adjusted in consultation with the District Health officials.
+The adjusted selection criteria are in part driven by cost considerations - for budget reasons we are constrained to ensure reasonable travel distances between the four village clusters.
 We also need to ensure, in collaboration with our District Health officials, that the COVID-19 vaccines are readily available in the four village clusters selected.
-Within each of these quadruplets, we randomly selected one village for the placebo treatment; one for the standard health video; one for the low cash incentive video; and one for the high cash incentive video.
+Within each of the chosen quadruplets, we randomly selected one village for the placebo treatment; one for the standard health video; one for the low cash incentive video; and one for the high cash incentive video.
 As Figure 2 indicates this will result in a total sample of 312 villages from the 6 different districts.